pinf/loader-js/README.md

   * Clean hierarchical sandbox implementation.
   * Refactored and abstracted program server to support various plugins.
   * Consistent and reliable file and line info for errors and stack traces across all platforms.
+  * Run exported programs on various browser loaders (RequireJS, NobleJS) in addition to BravoJS.

 Priority: Medium
 ----------------

   * Remove color characters when printing to browser consoles and buffer until newline
+  * Profiling code in loader to time various things with an option to monitor interpreter spawn/load time as well.

 Priority: Low
 -------------